lineality/Online_Voting_Using_One_Time_Pads/README.md

 - error correction
 -

-## tests and diagnostics for functions and sets of functions and tasks
+## tests, data, and diagnostics for functions and sets of functions and tasks
+- testing coordination systems
+- eligibility tests for human participation
+- security tests for hardware and software
+- performance tests and diagnostics
+- design and process tests
+- 'test' vs. feedback and use-able data

 ## meaning and multilingual elections
 - automated translation